-A full course load in the Department of Counseling is considered to be nine semester hours.
-A student must seek permission from Faculty Advisor and Department Head to take twelve hours.
-Under no circumstance will a semester load of more than twelve hours be considered or allowed.
+A full course load in the Department of Counseling is nine semester hours.
+A student must seek permission from Faculty Advisor and Department Head to enroll in more than nine hours a semester hours; this includes courses from another department at the university.
+Under no circumstance will a semester load of more than twelve hours be considered, including courses from another department at the university.